cytomining/pycytominer/CONTRIBUTING.md

 1. Follow all instructions in the [pull request template](.github/PULL_REQUEST_TEMPLATE.md)
 2. Triple check that your pull request is only adding _one_ specific feature.
 Small, bite-sized pull requests move so much faster than large pull requests.
 3. After submitting your pull request, ensure that your contribution passes all status checks (e.g. passes all tests)

+All pull requests must be reviewed and approved by a project maintainer in order to be merged.
+We will do our best to review the code addition in a timely fashion.
+Ensuring that you follow all steps above will increase our speed and ability to review.
+We will check for accuracy, style, code coverage, and scope.

 ## Style guides